hmteditors/leiden/README.md

 **NB**: *y*: yes, finished; *?*: unclear

+##Basic infrastructure for working with digital representations of manuscripts

+- creating a model of the page sequences of Leiden University, codex VGF 64
+- creating a navigational index of Iliad lines in VGF 64

 ##Useful links for editing

 * http://www.homermultitext.org/hmt-digital/svcforms (to search for images of a folio; it is recommended to have the Venetus A and the Comparetti open in adjacent tabs, *especially* when working on the exterior scholia)
+* https://homermultitext.github.io/hmt-docs/totaled/ (to look up the HMT project principles)
 * https://homermultitext.github.io/hmt-editors-guide/editorial-policies/ (to look up the HMT `xml` editing standards)
 * https://homermultitext.slack.com (to contact Neel or Stephanie)